-For the introduction – several basic things, which are characteristic for this problem:
+For the introduction – several basic things, which are characteristic of this problem:

 - sometimes (in the moments, when the idle is incorrect) – loss of power by low torque (starting the movement);